ayoayco/McFly/README.md

 It is primarily a runtime middleware for [Nitro](https://nitro.build).
 Every time a page is requested, the McFly middleware intercepts and assembles the view for the requestor.
 McFly does this with the assets it knows about which are mostly: pages, components, public assets.

-A plugin system allows for the core functionality to only "lean" on platform.
+The idea is to have a plugin system which allows for the core functionality to only "lean" on web platform features.
 Anything not yet a standard is implemented as a plugin which will be easily "swapped" away when the platform catches up.

 ## Features